tink-crypto/tink/doc/JAVA-HOWTO.md

 The following subsections present instructions and/or Java-snippets for some common tasks in [Tink](https://github.com/google/tink).

+If you want to contribute, please read [Java hacking guide](JAVA-HACKING.md).

 ## Installation

 Tink for Java comes in two flavors: